 Blueberry season is one of my favorite times of year, and this easy Sourdough Discard Blueberry Muffins recipe puts freshly picked blueberries and leftover sourdough starter to delicious use!
 The sourdough discard in the batter creates a slight tang that pairs perfectly with the sweet, juicy pop of the blueberries.

 Why We Love This Recipe

-- It's the perfect way to use your discard to make a delicious sourdough muffins recipe instead of tossing it in the trash.
-Other great ways to use it up is with these sourdough discard chocolate chip cookies and sourdough discard banana bread!
+- It's one of the best ways to use your sourdough discard instead of tossing it in the trash.
+Other great ways to use it up is with these sourdough chocolate chip cookies and sourdough discard banana bread!

 - It works well with both fresh or frozen blueberries, so you can make it all year long!